Jump to content

 Playback functions

-• Adjustable speed – Playback from 0.25x to 2x
+• Adjustable playback speed – 0.25x to 2x playback

 • Navigation controls – Forward/backward navigation

-• Volume control – 0–100% with mute
+• Volume control – 0–100 per cent with mute function

-• Repeat – Single file or playlist
+• Repeat – Single file or entire playlist

 • automatically suppresses the browser’s native PiP whilst it is active